Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Introduction

 The structure of our paper is as follows.
-In \cref{SecII} we provide a brief summary of the basic aspects of Floquet theory and boson sampling.
+In \cref{SecII} we provide a brief summary of the basic aspects of single-particle Floquet theory and the dynamics of multiple photons.
 Then in \cref{SecIII} we introduce QSOC, such as quasienergy level statistics, spectral form factors, and localization properties of Floquet states.
-Next in \cref{SecIV} we show one of our key results relating photonic OTOCs with boson sampling.
+Next in \cref{SecIV} we show the relation between non-universal photonic OTOCs and the permanent.
 In \cref{SecV} we discuss how QSOC influence the dynamics of local observables and, in particular, we discuss the relation to equilibration.
-Then in \cref{SecVI} we provide an intuitive explanation of the relation between QSOC and the complexity of boson sampling, which is another key result of our work.
-The results presented in the aforementioned sections are general.
+The results presented in the previous sections are general.
 For this reason in \cref{SecVII}, we provide a specific example of a photonic Floquet system exhibiting QSOC, that is intimately related to the kicked rotor.
-For this particular example, in \cref{SecVIII} we present numerical results for QSOC, dynamics of observables measurable in experiments and the statistics of submatrices.
-Lastly, we provide concluding remarks and an outlook in \cref{SecIX}.
+For this particular example, in \cref{SecVIII} we present numerical results for QSOC, dynamics of observables measurable in experiments, and the statistics of submatrices.
+Lastly, we make concluding remarks and an outlook in \cref{SecIX}.